tomshy/zegetech.github.io/_posts/2019-02-13-how-zegetans-make-apis-with-swagger.md

 3. Paste the Swagger virtual server's URL from your API definition to the url request field on Postman.
 4. Then perform all the requests on the endpoints defined in the API definition.

-If successful, consider your API mocked with Swagger
+If successful, consider your API working and mocked.

 PS: OpenAPI has a collection of tools that come in handy when defining your OAS.
 You can check out the various [OpenAPI tools here](https://openapi.tools/)